 Above all, you’ll need to create compelling content that your audience will want to read and engage with.

 Since Google’s algorithm regularly changes, that means optimization should be an ongoing effort—not a one-time project.
 And though tedious, it’s the difference between zero and high visibility for your website.
+That said, many businesses don’t have the staff or time required to manage all this, so in many cases, it’s smart to seek professional SEO services to outsource the work.

 |Time: Ongoing||Required Effort: High|

-2. Target Long-tail Keywords
+2. Target long-tail keywords.

 For those unfamiliar with the term, long-tail keywords refer to highly specific keyword phrases that have lower search volume.
 Though less frequently searched for, their level of specificity is often indicative of a user’s higher likelihood of converting.